christywchen/carpe-diem/README.md

 - Genre tagging for events
 - Artist tagging for events
-- User profile and credential editing
+- User profile and credential updating

 # Challenges